joey1136/katacoda-scenarios/Area-D/step1.md

 ## Confirm identity of the requester
 When The First Request Comes In, confirm the identity of the person making the request before you export their personal data.
 WordPress has a new page under `Tools → Export Personal Data` where you can send a confirmation request to the customer’s email address (or via their username, if they’re a registered user on the site):

 ![Confirm_Identity](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step1/ConfirmIdentity.png?raw=true)

+To send the request, type their email address in the box provided and hit “Send Request.”
+They’ll receive an email with a confirmation link, which they’ll use to confirm the request.
+While you’re waiting for the customer to confirm, you’ll see the request displayed as “Pending.”
+Once they click the link, the status switches to “Confirmed”.
+The right of access is then granted to the person.